You are currently viewing Different Drive Caster Types and Uses

 Disadvantages of Trike Drive System.

-Again, with the single-axis joystick, the Trike Drive System has limited movability.
-Thus, moving to precise locations can be challenging as well as operating in limited space.
-It also has a lighter load capacity due to the single drive caster.
+Again, the Trike Drive System has limited movability with the single-axis joystick.
+Thus, moving to precise locations and operating in limited space can be challenging.
+It also has a lighter load capacity due to the single-DRIVE CASTER®.

 TANK STEER DRIVE SYSTEM

 The Tank Steer Drive System is based on the common drive system known as tank steering.
 The drive wheels are in fixed positions, and steering is controlled by speeding up or slowing down the wheels on one side of the cart relative to the other.
-The system reads input from a dual-axis joystick to develop a global target heading and a global speed command.
+The system reads input from a dual-axis joystick to develop a global target heading and speed command.
 Stable control is developed through motor feedback.
-Feedback is created on the motor controller’s internal PID feedback algorithm to tightly control motor speed.
+Feedback is created on the motor controller’s internal PID feedback algorithm to control motor speed tightly.

 Uses for the Tank Steer Drive System.

-The Tank Steer Drive System typically consists of two drive casters.
-With the increase of a secondary drive caster, tank steering is ideal for carrying heavier loads.
+The Tank Steer Drive System typically consists of two DRIVE CASTER®.
+With the increase of a secondary DRIVE CASTER®, tank steering is ideal for carrying heavier loads.
 The dual-axis joystick increases the driving precision, thus making this setup ideal for tighter spaces.

 Advantages of the Tank Steer Drive System.

-The key advantages of the Tank Steer Drive System include the increased driving maneuverability and the increased load capacity due to the additional drive caster.
+The key advantages of the Tank Steer Drive System include increased driving maneuverability and increased load capacity due to the additional DRIVE CASTER®.

 Disadvantages of the Tank Steer Drive System.

-Due to the additional drive caster to achieve tank steering, there is an increase in cost.
-If you are unfamiliar with tank steering, it may take some additional training to learn how to properly operate the drive system.
+Due to the additional DRIVE CASTER® to achieve tank steering, there is an increase in cost.
+If you are unfamiliar with tank steering, learning how to operate the drive system properly may take additional training.

-The Halo Drive System is an omni-directional drive system featuring steerable drive pods which can be combined in different arrangements to account for size and weight requirements.
-Sophisticated mathematical calculations that derive the inverse kinematics for three-degrees-of-freedom control allow an operator to move a cart by commanding a 3-axis joystick.
+The Helo Drive System is an omnidirectional drive system featuring steerable drive pods that can be combined in different arrangements to account for size and weight requirements.
+Sophisticated mathematical calculations that derive the inverse kinematics for three degrees of freedom control allow an operator to move a cart by commanding a 3-axis joystick.
 Each drive pod can rotate 210 degrees independently.

 The multi-directional system reads input from the 3-axis joystick to develop a global target heading and a global speed command.
 Stable control is developed through sensor feedback.
 This feedback is created at two levels, known as a cascading PID algorithm.